 My Volunteering Experience-Ghana was an incredible eye opening experience, which really introduced me to the wonderful world of travel.
-Back in 2012 with the help of a volunteer organisation nicknamed SYTO (Student and Youth Travel Organisation) I left home to spend a month teaching computing to underprivileged kids.
+By the way, it was back in 2012 with the help of a volunteer organisation nicknamed SYTO (Student and Youth Travel Organisation).
+I left home to spend a month teaching computing to underprivileged kids.

 I became immersed in their culture, lived in a local homestay and experienced all that their lifestyle had to offer.
-My time there taught me how truly privileged we are and will always have a place in my heart.
+Somehow, my time there taught me how truly privileged we are and will always have a place in my heart.

 I was assigned to a small town in the east of the country called Peki Blengo, which is located in the Volta region.
 Ghana has several different regions, and although their official language is English many of these regions still use their own from back in their tribal days.